ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 LET'S FOCUS

-In other words, a) a full-discovery lifestyle interview prior to discussing frame and lens options, b) a comprehensive design of lenses and frame without bias as to style and-or cost, and c) a hands-on, in place, on-the-face delivery of their eyewear including multi-dimensional handcrafted frame and lens adjustments.
+In other words, a) a full-discovery lifestyle interview prior to discussing frame and lens options, b) a comprehensive design of lenses and frame without bias as to style and-or cost, and c) a handcrafted, hands-on, in place, on the face delivery of their eyewear including multi-dimensional handcrafted frame and lens adjustments.
 Anything less is unacceptable.

 NOTE: As senior Ophthalmic Healthcare Providers, we are interested in sharing our experience.
-If you are a Practitioner who recognizes the decades-old decline in dispensing skills and you are in need of additional training or consultation, or you need assistance in order to regain market share and improve the profitability of your practice, please visit OpticianryToday.com, or OpticalWorkshops.com, or DispensingGuidelines.com, then contact Opticians For Change here, or 800-528-0413 Ext 354.
+If you are a Practitioner who needs additional training or consultation, or you need assistance in order to regain market share and improve the profitability of your practice, please visit OpticianryToday.com and DispensingGuidelines.com, then click, or call Opticians For Change at 855-410-2700 to discuss and-or arrange practical training for your staff.
+Also see TimeForCraftsmanship.com.

 BTW: An abbreviated version of the above Open Letter appears in the November 2009 edition of Eye Care Professional Magazine.